Generator Rex: Seasons 1–2 (2010–2011)

-After her second and final mission with the Pack, Circe eventually defects when Van Kleiss allows Rex's life to be threatened and joins his .E.V.O. street gang in Hong Kong, China.
+After her second and final mission with the Pack, Circe defects when Van Kleiss threatens Rex's life and joins his E.V.O. street gang in Hong Kong.
 To further complicate matters, Rex's long-lost elder brother Dr. Cesar Salazar suddenly resurfaces and joins Providence.
-At one point, Van Kleiss and Rex are forced to work together to escape the artificial intelligence Zag-RS who is, in truth, a creation of Caesar's who had modeled her voice after that of their late Mexican mother Violetta.
-Back in Hong Kong, Rex encounters and beats his former boss Quarry who was given a proposition from Van Kleiss, but was taken to Abysus for punishment for double-crossing him.
-Rex's ninja-like partner Six suffers amnesia of his own from a machine of Cesar's invention but chooses not to regain them.
-In last ditch effort to achieve his ultimate aim of becoming a god, Van Kleiss has further developed Breach's portal-creating ability to the point that she can travel through time itself.
-As a direct result of Breach's greater abilities, Rex is sent six months into the future and Van Kleiss is sent to the ancient past, revealing that everything has changed drastically since Rex's "disappearance" and is shocked upon meeting a woman now in charge of Providence calling herself "Black Knight."
+At one point, Van Kleiss and Rex are forced to work together to escape the artificial intelligence Zag-RS, who is revealed to be a creation of Caesar's who modeled her voice after their late Mexican mother Violetta.
+Back in Hong Kong, Rex encounters and defeats his former boss Quarry, who was given a proposition from Van Kleiss, but was taken to Abysus for punishment after double-crossing him.
+Rex's ninja-like partner Six suffers amnesia from a machine of Cesar's invention, but chooses not to regain his memories.
+In a last-ditch effort to achieve his ultimate goal of becoming a god, Van Kleiss further develops Breach's portal-creating ability, allowing her to travel through time.
+As a result of her abilities, Rex is sent six months into the future and Van Kleiss is sent to the ancient past.
+In the future, it is revealed that everything has changed drastically since Rex's "disappearance", and he is shocked to meet a woman in charge of Providence who calls herself the "Black Knight."

-Season Three (2011–2013)
+Season 3 (2011–2013)

-Rex is eventually thrown into six months the not-too-distant future by Breach's newfound time-traveling portal, in which everything has changed since his "six-month disappearance" and that Providence has been taken over by a woman called Black Knight, who attempts to manipulate Rex into utilizing him and his ever-developing and evolving abilities for her side in "saving" humanity by restarting the Nanite Project with those who had funded it six years ago in order to become all-powerful by ensuring the creation of five certain meta/master-control nanities that contain the almighty and infinitely limitless "God Code."
-The first four were scattered all across the planet due to the Nanite Event, and the fifth and most powerful one has been kept hidden undetected deep within Rex himself due to his elder brother and their late Hispanic scientist parents, Rafael and Violetta Salazar, had secretly programmed them to fully work for Rex alone.
+Rex is sent six months into the future by Breach's abilities, where everything has changed since his "six-month disappearance" and Providence has been taken over by a woman called the Black Knight.
+She attempts to manipulate Rex into utilizing his abilities to aid her in "saving" humanity by restarting the Nanite Project with those who had funded it six years ago to become all-powerful by ensuring the creation of five nanites called the Meta Nanites, which contain the "God Code."
+The first four were scattered across the planet due to the Nanite Event, and the fifth and most powerful one has been kept hidden within Rex himself.
+Cesar and their late Hispanic scientist parents, Rafael and Violetta Salazar, had secretly programmed them to fully work for him alone.

-Once becoming one with the God Code, Rex utilizes his newly attained godhood to successfully cure all animal and human E.V.O.s in one single shot, afterwards he is reunited with his now-normal good friends- Tuck, Cricket and Sqywdd- and girlfriend Circe, and forgives Cesar for his past ambiguous actions.
-Van Kleiss, who is revealed to have been responsible for Rafael and Violetta's deaths by trapping inside as the nanite reactor exploded, is taken to Breach's pocket dimension of Greenville, Ohio.
+Upon merging with the God Code, Rex utilizes his newly attained godhood to successfully cure all E.V.O.s.
+Afterwards, he is reunited with his now-normal friends- Tuck, Cricket and Sqywdd- and girlfriend Circe, and forgives Cesar for his past actions.
+Van Kleiss, who is revealed to have been responsible for Rafael and Violetta's deaths by trapping them inside as the nanite reactor exploded, is taken to Breach's pocket dimension of Greenville, Ohio.